 3. Windows with small panes.

-Gables, multi-paned windows, a covered porch add to the appealing look of this two-story, three-bedroom country house plan (#126-1771).
-Check out the beautiful hard wood floors in the formal dining area.
+Gables, multi-pane windows, a covered porch add to the appealing look of this 2-story, 3-bedroom Country style house (Plan #126-1771).

 European Origins – But Distinctly American